-Both face-2-face students and distance learners have institutional access to online journals, books and databases.
+Both face-to-face students and distance learners have institutional access to online journals, books and databases.
 You can access these through the VLE.

-All our main textbooks are now available as hardcopies in a specific section at the University of Sunderland Library.
+All our main textbooks are now available as hardcopies in a specific section at the NCIUL Library.
 The same textbooks are available as eBooks for distance learning students.